 With potential new coaching clients, one of the most important conversations we have is my explaining what coaching is, and distinguishing what it is not.
 I have found that there is not one simple, easily-Googled definition of what executive coaching entails.
 But after having this discussion numerous times, here’s a summary of what you can…

 One of my coaching clients was promoted earlier this year.
 In her new position, one of her priorities has been developing her ability to influence.
-A recent blog post from the Center for Creative Leadership (CCL) concurs that influence is a leadership capability that individuals often need help developing.
-So what exactly is influence, and why…
+So what exactly is influence, and why is it an important skill for leaders?
+Influence is defined by Merriam-Webster as “the power to change or affect someone or something.”
+Dr….

 I am working with a client who wants to develop his emotional intelligence (EI).
 Since EI entails a broad range of attributes, I encouraged him to focus on specific areas.
 We started with the Emotional Quotient Inventory (EQ-i 2.0) framework, one of the models of emotional intelligence.
 From the framework, he decided he wanted to work…